Editor's Note: This blog has been updated for accuracy and comprehensiveness on July 27, 2020.

 - Takes the lead too often or takes over the call when doing joint work with sales people

-- Does the least amount of work with their top sales reps
+- Does the least amount of work with their top team members

-- Does not utilize sales KPIs to help sales reps improve
+- Does not utilize sales KPIs to help team members improve

 It is fun to challenge any CEO or CSO when comments are made as to their management team’s coaching acumen, for my response is always the same… “How do you know?”